kevinbloomquist/flexbox/README.md

 ## Living Box Model - Round 2

 Now that we've learned two different layout models, let's combine them!
-In our last lesson, half the class was handed a pad of post its to write CSS properties on, and the other half had to act them out.
-This time, we'll have two stacks of post-its - yellow for CSS Box Model, and blue for Flexbox Model.
+In the begining of class, half the class was handed a pad of post its to write CSS properties on, and the other half had to act them out.
+This time, we'll have two stacks of post-its - one for CSS Box Model, and one for Flexbox Model.
 Please perform whatever role you didn't perform last round.

 ## Column Flow - Paired Practice